 Ship Acoustics - consultancy regarding noise and vibration on ships

-We now offer consultancy regarding noise and vibration on ships.
-This is especially beneficial in new building projects where we can help naval architects, shipyards and shipowners reduce structure-borne noise in their vessels.
+Consultancy regarding noise and vibration on ships.
+This is especially beneficial in new building projects where we can help naval architects, shipyards and shipowners reduce structure-borne noise.

 Low noise and vibration behaviour – an essential issueToday, one of the most important issues for vessels is low noise and vibration behaviour.
 This applies especially to cruise ships and luxury yachts.
 A noisy cruise ship will often receive complaints from passengers which could lead to a poor reputation and loss of sales.